 After selecting your carrier, the next step in the process of starting your family is choosing an egg donor from our in-house pool of donors.
 Our donors have been screened and selected by our medical staff, and many have a proven track record of success.

-You can contact our donor coordinator, Cortney Dalton, if you are interested in getting more information on our available donors.
-She has extensive experience, and will help you select a donor that will meet your personal needs while maximizing your chance for success.
+You can contact our donor coordinators, Cortney Dalton and Shana Bennett, if you are interested in getting more information on our available donors.
+They has extensive experience, and will help you select a donor that will meet your personal needs while maximizing your chance for success.
 There is NO fee involved in reserving your preferred donor once you have reached your decision.

 Typically just 1-2 days.
 Our staff will work with you to insure that your visit will be as productive as possible.
 During this visit, FDA-required blood tests, urine studies, and 1-2 frozen sperm samples will be collected.
 You can also do your psychology consultation and meet with the reproductive lawyer who will be drawing up your legal contract between you and your gestational carrier.
 Our coordinators work closely with several hotels to help make your stay as comfortable and affordable as possible.